jekyll/jekyll/README.markdown

 ### Sponsors

 Support this project by becoming a sponsor.
-Your logo will show up here with a link to your website.
+Your logo will show up in this README with a link to your website.
 [Become a sponsor!](https://opencollective.com/jekyll#sponsor)

 <a href="https://opencollective.com/jekyll/sponsor/0/website" target="_blank"><img src="https://opencollective.com/jekyll/sponsor/0/avatar.svg" /></a>
 <a href="https://opencollective.com/jekyll/sponsor/1/website" target="_blank"><img src="https://opencollective.com/jekyll/sponsor/1/avatar.svg" /></a>